Transgene: Use in mice

 Genetically modified mice are the most common animal model for transgenic research.
-Transgenic mice are currently being used to study a variety of diseases including cancer, obesity, heart disease, arthritis, anxiety, and Parkinson's disease.
+Transgenic mouse are currently being used to study a variety of diseases including cancer, obesity, heart disease, arthritis, anxiety, and Parkinson's disease.
 The two most common types of genetically modified mice are knockout mice and oncomice.
 Knockout mice are a type of mouse model that uses transgenic insertion to disrupt an existing gene's expression.
 In order to create knockout mice, a transgene with the desired sequence is inserted into an isolated mouse blastocyst using electroporation.
 Then, homologous recombination occurs naturally within some cells, replacing the gene of interest with the designed transgene.
 Through this process, researchers were able to demonstrate that a transgene can be integrated into the genome of an animal, serve a specific function within the cell, and be passed down to future generations.

 Oncomice are another genetically modified mouse species created by inserting transgenes that increase the animal's vulnerability to cancer.
 Cancer researchers utilize oncomice to study the profiles of different cancers in order to apply this knowledge to human studies.